FractalBlocks/Fractal.js/readme.md

 # Fractal.js

-A intuitive framework for building applications and interactive content.
+Build your ideas as simple as possible.
+Fractal.js is an intuitive framework for building applications and interactive content.

+## Why?

+- Its clear and concise
+- Shows you powerful patterns that helps you to build small and large apps
+- Your acode are flexible, composable and reausable

+## Make your own fractal based app

+(TODO)

 ## TODOs and roadmap